Jewish Women's Archive: Film

 In 2007 JWA produced Making Trouble, a documentary film about three generations of female Jewish comedians and the complexity and challenges of their relationship to comedy, Judaism and gender.
 The film profiles Molly Picon, Fanny Brice, Sophie Tucker, Joan Rivers, Gilda Radner, and Wendy Wasserstein as well as contemporary comedians Judy Gold and Jackie Hoffman.
 The film has been screened at over 70 film festivals and other venues.

 Podcast

-The Jewish Women's Archive produced a podcast called Can We Talk? hosted by Nahanni Rous.
-Rous is also joined by Judith Rosenbaum and Ibby Caputo.
-The show released its first episode on January 26, 2016 and continued to release episodes on a monthly basis.
-Each episode is only about twenty minutes in length.
-The show interviews Jewish women about news, politics, and culture.
-In one episode the hosts interview Anita Diamant about her book The Red Tent.
-The show was featured in Steve Olsher's "Ultimate Directory of Podcasters" as one of the top ten podcasts about Judaism as well as one of the top ten religion and spirituality podcasts.
+The Jewish Women's Archive produces the podcast Can We Talk?, which launched in January 2016.
+The program features interviews and reported episodes concerning Jewish women, history, culture and contemporary Jewish life.
+The podcast has continued to release new episodes through 2026.

 Online exhibits

 Katrina's Jewish Voices is an online exhibit of photos, blog posts, podcasts, and email messages documenting the experience of the Jewish community during and after Hurricane Katrina, produced in collaboration with the Center for History and New Media at George Mason University In partnership with the Institute for Southern Jewish History, JWA conducted 85 interviews with members of the New Orleans, Baton Rouge, and Gulf Coast Jewish communities which are included in the exhibit.
 Other online exhibits include Jewish Women and the Feminist Revolution, History Makers: Women of Valor and Women Who Dared: Contemporary Activists.